 Before going to Japan

 Before going to Japan to study, make sure to have a clear strategy.
-Make a plan.
+Have a plan.

-Here are a few questions and issues you may consider:
+Here are a few questions and concerns you may want to consider:

 - What is your purpose of going to Japan?